Precision digital thermometer for professional kitchens and food safety.

 Instructions:

-- How large the pot is and how many zip-top bags you’ll need depends on your leftovers.
+• The size of the pot and the number of zip-top bags you’ll need depend on your leftovers.
 If you don’t have a large pot, you can divide your BBQ leftovers across smaller pots.

-- Put your barbeque leftovers in zip-top bags and make sure you get as much air out of the bags as possible.
-Then, zeal the bags properly.
+• Put your barbecue leftovers in zip-top bags and make sure you remove as much air as possible.
+Then, seal the bags properly.

-- If you have a remote thermometer, you can place it in the pot and set it to alarm you when the water in the pot reaches 175°F(79°C).
+• If you have a remote thermometer, you can place it in the pot and set it to alarm you when the water reaches 175°F (79°C).
 If you don’t have it, you’ll need to constantly monitor the pot’s temperature using an instant-read thermometer.

-- Once the water in the pot gets to that temperature degree, take the zip-top bag out of the water bath, open it and check the meat temperature using a digital food thermometer.
+• Once the water in the pot reaches that temperature, remove the zip-top bag from the water bath, open it, and check the meat temperature with a digital food thermometer.

-- If it hasn’t cooked yet, put it back in the water bath and make sure you adjust the temperature so that the water in the pot stays at around 175°F(79°C).
+• If it hasn’t cooked yet, put it back in the water bath and make sure you adjust the temperature so the water in the pot stays around 175°F (79°C).

 The oven method

-The oven is the second-best way we recommend you use to reheat your BBQ leftovers.
+The oven is the second-best way we recommend for reheating your BBQ leftovers.
 Here is how to do it correctly:

-- Grab an aluminum pan.
+• Grab an aluminum pan.
 Put the leftovers in the pan.
-Cover the top of the pan with aluminum foil.
+Cover the pan with aluminum foil.
 This works best for reheating brisket.
 You can also use a sheet pan or a regular pan.
 For that, you’ll need to wrap the leftovers in aluminum foil or cover the pan with it.

-- Add a little bit of water to the pan.
+• Add a little bit of water to the pan.
 The steam from the water will keep the leftovers moist.
-You can also rub a little bit of butter or ghee on your leftovers to prevent them from drying out.
+You can also rub a little butter or ghee onto your leftovers to prevent them from drying out.

-- As for the time the leftovers should stay in the oven, that depends on the type of meat you’re reheating.
-Generally though, for most types of meat, one to one hour and a half is more than enough.
+• As for the time the leftovers should stay in the oven, that depends on the type of meat you’re reheating.
+Generally, though, for most types of meat, 1 to 1.5 hours is more than enough.

-- Monitor the leftovers’ temperature regularly using a digital thermometer.
-Leftovers should be reheated to 165°F(74°C) or to 162°F (72°C) and rest for a few minutes so that the temperature can get to that 165°F (74°C) optimum level.
+• Monitor the temperature of the leftovers regularly with a digital thermometer.
+Leftovers should be reheated to 165°F (74°C) or 162°F (72°C), then rested for a few minutes so the temperature can reach the 165°F (74°C) optimum level.

 The air fryer method